kmann3/WoWAddonManagement/README.md

 ### Overview

 * Lean UI.
 Quick to load.
 Curse was not quick and Twitch doesn't feel great.
-* Easier ability bo have people help.
+* Easier ability to have people help via pull requests instead of having to rely on comments.
+* Learn WPF because I'm curious if it's better than WinForms.
+Considered Universal Windows but that's too restrictuve due to Windows 10 only.
+* Will consider Mac once the back-end is solidified.

 ### Installed addons management